Chicago State University (CSU) is a public, urban, comprehensive institution located

 First Time Full-Time Retention Rates

-timely completion of degrees, and attainment of student learning outcomes.
+and retention, timely completion of degrees, and attainment of student learning outcomes.